DuttPanchal04/digital-design-verilog-hdl-icarus-gtkwave/README.md

 # This can be used for gate-level simulation
 write_verilog inverter_synth.v

+# Step 5: Logic level netlist ( .blif ) file
+write_blif inverter.blif

-# Step 5: Display a logic-level schematic of the synthesized design
+# Step 6: Display a logic-level schematic of the synthesized design
 # Requires xdot and Graphviz installed
 show